equinor/webviz-config/CONTRIBUTING.md

    @webvizstore
    def get_some_data(some, arguments) -> pd.DataFrame:
    ```
-3) In the container class, define a class method `add_webvizstore` which
+3) In the plugin class, define a class method `add_webvizstore` which
    returns a list of tuples.
-The first container in each tuple is a reference
+The first plugin in each tuple is a reference
-   to a function, the second container is itself a list of argument combinations.
+   to a function, the second plugin is itself a list of argument combinations.

-   The author of the container should provide a list of all the argument
+   The author of the plugin should provide a list of all the argument
    combinations that are imaginable during runtime of the application.
    Since it is a class method, the author has access to all the user provided
    arguments.